ISQGD

 • Online resources, archives, and outreach activities

-ISQGD is currently expanding its global academic initiatives—such as upcoming workshops, mini-courses, Special Sessions, and large international events—which require stable and high-quality online infrastructure.
-To support these activities, ISQGD urgently requires a professional Zoom subscription.
+ISQGD is currently expanding its global academic initiatives—such as upcoming workshops, mini-courses, special sessions, and large international events—which require stable and high-quality online infrastructure.
+A key priority at this stage is securing and maintaining a professional Zoom subscription.

 This subscription is essential for: